 - Advising a global smartphone application service provider on pan-Asia regulatory issues prior to the launch of its app-based data storage service*

-- Advising a Hong Kong based television network on the launch of its internet TV service*
+- Advising a leading international technology company on the regulatory requirements for the launch of its internet TV service

 - Advising a leading technology business and a global health insurer on pan-Asia data privacy aspects of their respective health information apps*